-Shutterstock is a global technology company that offers an e-commerce platform for high-quality digital content, tools and services to creative professionals.
-The digital content licensed by our customers includes: (a) imagery, consisting of licensed photographs, vectors, illustrations and video clips that customers use in their visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and video content; and (b) music, consisting of high-quality music tracks and sound effects, which is often used to complement digital imagery.
-We also offer digital asset management services through Webdam, our cloud-based digital asset management service.
-Webdam provides tools for customers to better manage creative content and brand management assets.

-Our platform brings together users and contributors of creative content by providing a readily-searchable collection of content that our customers may pay to license and incorporate into their work and by compensating contributors as their content is licensed to our customers.
-For customers seeking specialized content, we also create custom, on-brand content through our platform by matching our global contributor network against the unique needs of our customers.
+The digital content licensed by our customers include: (a) imagery, consisting of licensed photographs, vectors, illustrations and video clips, which is used in visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and video content; and (b) music, consisting of high-quality music tracks and sound effects, which is often used to complement digital imagery.
+For customers seeking specialized solutions, we also create custom, on-brand content through our platform by matching our global contributor network against the unique needs of our customers.
 This model allows us to offer customers a fast and scalable way to produce cost-effective content that is in line with the visual footprint of their brand.
-The processes we maintain to properly license content and the indemnification protections we provide allow individuals and businesses of all sizes, including media agencies, publishers and creative service providers, to license creative content with the confidence to utilize the licensed content to meet their unique commercial or editorial needs.
+The processes we maintain to properly license content and the indemnification protections we provide, allow individuals and businesses of all sizes, including media agencies, publishers, production companies and creative service providers, to enter into licenses with the confidence to utilize such content for their unique commercial or editorial needs.
+We also offered digital asset management services through Webdam, our cloud-based digital asset management business, which we sold in February 2018.

-We believe that our licensing model and e-commerce platform drive a high volume of download activity that in turn provides a high volume of search, download and other customer behavioral data that enables us to continuously improve the quality and accuracy of our proprietary search algorithms, including keyword and similar image identification, and encourages the creation and contribution of new content to meet our customers' needs.
+We believe that our licensing model and creative platform drive a high volume of download activity that in turn provides a high volume of search, download and other customer behavioral data that enables us to continuously improve the quality and accuracy of our proprietary search algorithms, including keyword and similar image identification, and encourages the creation and contribution of new content to meet our customers' needs.
 We enable users to search and discover content to meet their unique needs by searching our collection and previewing our content at no cost prior to licensing.